Farmers ATG - Chapter Seven: General Livestock

 - Sources of income can be from the sale of chicks or yearling birds as breeders, meat, eggs, oils, and other by products.
 Infertile eggs can be cleaned and sold intact for art or decorative uses.

 - Many of these operations may be considered a hobby.
-For more information, please see the MSSP audit guide for IRC section 183 – Farm Hobby Losses for Cattle Operations and Horse Activities.
+For more information, please see the Audit Technique Guide for IRC section 183: Activities Not Engaged in for Profit.

 Publication 225, Farmer’s Tax Guide, states, "* * * livestock does not include chickens, turkeys, pigeons, geese, emus, ostriches, rheas, or other birds.